Single Touch Payroll

-Understanding how Single Touch Payroll applies to your business will help you transition smoothly to this new reporting requirement.
+Understanding how this new requirement applies to your business will help you transition smoothly to Single Touch Payroll Reporting before the start date.
 We’ve created a checklist with some important questions to consider to help you get prepared for STP.

 Reckon is supporting STP

 Reckon is STP-ready and ATO compliant for the following products:

 - Reckon Accounts 2018 version onwards

 Our new application GovConnect STP makes meeting your STP requirements quick and easy.
 GovConnect STP acts a gateway to the ATO enabling you to view and lodge your STP reporting no matter what Reckon product you use.

 Existing customer?
 Enable your product for STP now!